 08. Strive to be popular

-09. Customers love vague
+09. Customers love trendy

 Be as flaky as possible when describing the problem you solve and who it’s for.
 For example: “Are you sick of the anxiety and overwhelm of dealing with social media?
 Book a free soul-infused deep dive consult today.”
 That’s perfect.